-Discuss Increasing Bowtech Allegiance draw weight at the General Archery Discussion & News within Archery Interchange UK Forums; Anyone help or offer advice.
+Discuss Increasing Bowtech Allegiance draw weight at the General Archery Discussion & News within Archery Interchange Forums; Anyone help or offer advice.
 Have a 2008 Bowtech Allegiance currently only drawing 35-37lbs, but ...

 Increasing Bowtech Allegiance draw weight